The Battle of Hastings

 Find out how William I used an ancient centre of power, Old Sarum in Wiltshire, to set his seal on the conquest of England.

-Listen to our experts discuss the impact of the Norman Conquest on England, as well as events before, during and after the Battle of Hastings, in this three-part podcast.
+Listen to our experts discuss the impact of the Norman Conquest on England, as well as events before, during and after the Battle of Hastings.

 Discover how the Norman Conquest was achieved thanks to two instruments of war previously unknown in England – the mounted, armoured knight, and the castle.